nasim-raj-laskar/AQM/README.md

 ## Overview

-The Air Quality Monitor (AOQ) represents a comprehensive IoT solution for environmental monitoring, combining embedded systems engineering, machine learning, and distributed computing principles.
+The Air Quality Monitor represents a comprehensive IoT solution for environmental monitoring, combining embedded systems engineering, machine learning, and distributed computing principles.
 This system demonstrates the integration of edge computing with cloud-based analytics, implementing a complete data pipeline from sensor acquisition to visualization.

 The project showcases several advanced concepts:
 - **Edge AI Implementation**: Real-time machine learning inference on resource-constrained microcontrollers